SnosMe/awakened-poe-trade/README.md

 - Run PoE in "Windowed" or "Windowed Fullscreen" mode
 - PoE language must be English
+- No Administrator rights required **(there are exceptions)**

-Neither Java nor the .NET Framework nor AHK are required\
+Neither Java nor the .NET Framework nor AHK are required

-No Administrator rights required
+**NOTE: If you run PoE client as Admin, OS security boundaries take effect.
+In order for Awakened PoE Trade to have access to the PoE window, it must be started with Administrator rights.**

 ### Usage
 - Press `Ctrl + D` to check the price of the item\